loeclos/loeclos/README.md

 ### what you should know
 I am gleb.
 I like coding (duh or I wouldn't be here).
 I continuosly try to do something new or revise something old.
 When I am not working on personal projects I am either a) learning some new coding language or b) learning something else or c) just hanging out.
 Fr go checkout my projects if you don't believe me.

-Ah yes, I also [don't play videogames, use arch, read books] btw.
+Ah yes, I also [don't play videogames, use nixos, read books] btw.

 ### work in progress:
 - [whale](https://github.com/terriblethinking/whale) - a minimalistic agentic architecuture, made easy for easy integration.